 After initiating the request, you will need to procure and present documentation to support your reasons for modification, attend court hearings where a judge will review your petition, and await a decision.
 While the interests of the child remain the primary factor, the judge will consider whether the new terms are fair and reasonable, ultimately coming to a decision that will remain legally binding unless and until any future requests for modification are brought.

-A: California enacted a new child support law in 2023 that updates the calculation methods used to determine payment amounts.
+California enacted a new child support law in 2023 that updates the calculation methods used to determine payment amounts.
 The law places emphasis on both parents contributing financially to their children’s needs.
+This new law, which took effect on September 1, 2024, created new income brackets for calculating child support payments to make determinations more equitable and realistic while making sure a child has appropriate support.

 Overall, it takes each parent’s income and time spent with the child into consideration, along with other factors, to determine their portion of financial responsibility.
 Modifications have also been streamlined in this new law to make payment adjustments and changes easier when life circumstances change.